mozerpol/NotesFromLearning/ExperimentsWithFPGA/README.md

 In this repo I'll post my private notes from reading the series of articles that appeared in the *Elektronika Praktyczna* magazine. <br/>
-It was a series of eighteen [?] articles, the first article appeared in the issue 12.2019 <br/>
+It was a series of 21 [?] articles, the first article appeared in the issue 12.2019 <br/>
 The articles were written in my mother language (Polish).
 You can buy all numbers directly from the producer: